 - Create and maintain awareness to a diverse audience of what occupations and career ladders are available within the construction industry

-Pierce County Career Day - Hosts up to 2000 high school students annually.
+Pierce County Career Day impacts more than 2,000 high school students annually.
 Through interactive exhibits, students learn about and discover technical skills required to be successful in internships, registered apprenticeships, training resources and careers in: